rval735/FPGA-TFHE/CompetitionEntry/CompetitionEntry.md

 ### FPGA Poly Kernel

 TFHE is a complex protocol with multiple layers of cryptographic algorithms and mathematical functions.
-The FPGA Poly Kernel developed for this project focused on the deployment specific functions required in the BSK creation, as listed below:
+The FPGA Poly Kernel developed for this project focused on the deployment-specific functions required in the BSK creation, as listed below:

 - IFFT over integer polynomials
 - IFFT over torus polynomials